Higher Education and Research Act (WHW) art 7.2

 EER MSc art.
 3.3

-b.
-In exceptional circumstances the examination board may allow for a deviation of this rule.
+b. in exceptional circumstances the examination board may allow a deviation of this rule.
 Permission to write the thesis in Dutch will only be granted on the condition that the student also writes a summary of the report in English of 3000 words, based on the thesis and the thesis work.
 To establish the final grade, both the thesis and the summary in English will be subject to assessment.

-3) If in parts of the programme there is a deviation of the language of instruction it will be according to the Code of Conduct Languages of Instruction of the University of Twente and art.
+3) if in parts of the programme there is a deviation of the language of instruction it will be according to the Code of Conduct Languages of Instruction of the University of Twente and art.
 7.2 WHW.

-4) The examiner of a unit of study has to publish the language of study and examination via the SIS (Osiris).
+4) The examiner of a unit of study has to publish the language of study and examination via SIS (Osiris).

-1) an explicit permission of the supervisor(s) and/or the graduating organization
+- explicit permission of the supervisor(s) and/or the graduating organization

 The request should preferably be submitted before the start of the graduation project.